Clearview app lets strangers find your name, info with snap of a photo, report says

 In November, two senators introduced a bipartisan bill that would limit how agencies like the FBI and US Immigration and Customs Enforcement could use the tech.
 "Facial recognition technology can be a powerful tool for law enforcement officials," one of the senators, Mike Lee, a Republican from Utah, said in a statement at the time.
 "But its very power also makes it ripe for abuse."

-Neither Clearview AI nor the FBI immediately responded to a request for comment.
+Clearview AI didn't immediately respond to a request for comment.
+The FBI didn't immediately have a comment.

 Discuss: Clearview app lets strangers find your name, info with snap of a photo, report says